mimove/Coupling-API/README.md

 The above combination of parameters enables CWIPI coupling for a Nektar solution grid with 2 spatial dimensions, sending all of the acoustic source fields at each time step.
 The individual acoustic sources can be turned on/off with their respective named entries (cwipiLambVector, cwipiEntropy and cwipiDsDt).

-The cwipiStep parameter governs the frequency with which the source fields are sent to AcousticSolver; this parameter must be defined such that cwipiStep(openfoam) * timeStep(openfoam) = ReceiveSteps(Nektar++) * TimeStep(Nektar++), i.e. that the two solvers step through the same amount of simulated time for every invokation of the send() method.
+The cwipiStep parameter governs the frequency with which the source fields are sent to AcousticSolver; this parameter must be defined such that cwipiStep(openfoam) * timeStep(openfoam) = ReceiveSteps(Nektar++) * TimeStep(Nektar++), i.e. that the two solvers step through the same amount of simulated time for every invocation of the send() method.
 As an example, a value of timeStep for the OpenFOAM solver of 1e-6 and a TimeStep value pf 1e-7 in Nektar++ necessitates cwipiStep = 1 and ReceiveStep = 10, since the ratio of time steps is 1/10.

 Installation:
 1) Compile Nektar++ with AcousticSolver and CWIPI; install into $HOME/opt